jerry800416/3D-bin-packing/README.md

 8. Calculate gravity distribution :
     - ```print("gravity distribution : ",bin.gravity) ``` Divide the bin into four equal parts, and calculate the weight ratio of the equal parts.
 Ideally, the weight ratio of each equal part tends to be close.

+9. Add the order of placing items :
+    - ```put_type=0 or 1 (0 : general & 1 : open top)``` Added the order of placing items.
+There are two placement methods.
+Set the bin to open top or general, and the returned results are sorted according to this method.

 ## How to use

 Init bin :